garden-io/garden/docs/reference/commands.md

 ### garden call

-Call a service endpoint.
+Call a service ingress endpoint.

-This command resolves the deployed external endpoint for the given service and path, calls the given endpoint and outputs the result.
+This command resolves the deployed ingress endpoint for the given service and path, calls the given endpoint and outputs the result.

 Examples: